-The Gustard X20u currently retails for about $870 with free shipping on Amazon which is where I got mine.
+The Gustard X20u has now a successor which currently retails for a bit more about about 1000 bucks with free shipping on Amazon (advertisement) which is where I got mine.
 I highly suggest you purchase your audio gear on Amazon and not through some obscure dealer on the Internet because Amazon offers a warranty and you can always return products if needed.

 My Gustard X20u is amazingly well built!
 Not only does it look and feel sturdy but the entire enclosure is made out of solid aluminium.
 Only the rotary knobs feel a bit plasticky but overall a great surprise.
 The connectors on the back side are super high-quality though.
 Be prepared to pay at least 3 times as much to get comparable quality from US or European manufacturers.
 You can also get the X20u in silver I believe but mine is all black.

 To make it short, the Gustard X20U handily bested my SMLS M8 DAC.
 It wasn’t even close in many areas.
 The Gustard offers a massive, wider and deeper soundstage (through headphones!) along with much more details.
 I was honestly quite surprised because differences between DACs are usually not that big to my ears.
 After my initial shock, I decided to take it to my friends house.
 He owns a Weiss DAC202 – a DAC costing 7000 Euros and I just had to know how my Gustard stacks up.
 And you know what?
 The Gustard sounded even slightly better than the Weiss and about the same in terms of bass reproduction.
-How the heck could a DAC I bought on Amazon.com for about $800 even compete with a unit costing almost ten times as much?
+How the heck could a DAC I bought on Amazon.com for a lot less (NOTE: Link points to successor model – the X20 isn’t available anymore) (advertisement link) even compete with a unit costing almost ten times as much?
 To me, the Gustard is a true slap in the face for many European or US audiophile companies.
 Audiophiles are oftentimes spending more on cables.

 I’m not good at audiophile lingo.
 If you’re in the market for the worlds best DAC, don’t overlook the Gustard X20u.
 Some folks over at head-fi have tried to apply some rather obscure mods to this DAC but I personally like my gear stock.
 For the price you cannot get any comparable digital to analog converter in 2016 that comes anywhere near the performance of the Gustard.
 Oh, and it comes with a (Chinese) warranty, too.
 If things go sour, you have to mail back the DAC and the seller will repair it at their own expense.
 Not the easiest option but given my great experience with higher quality Chinese audio products, I wouldn’t hesitate.
 If the Gustard is too expensive for you, consider the SMSL M8 which is still the king of budget DACs in the sub-500 Euro region.